 Also known as the “physician self-referral laws,” Stark Laws (42 U.S.C. §1395nn) govern a physician’s ability to refer Medicare or Medicaid patients.
 It prohibits physicians from referring Medicare or Medicaid patients to a facility that provides designated healthcare services (DHS) if the referring physician (or their immediate family member) has a financial interest in that facility.

 Stark Laws bar DHS from collecting payments from Medicare or Medicaid for medical services rendered to a patient who came to them from a prohibited referral.
-Unlike AKS, which is a criminal statute, Stark Law is a civil statute.
-Violating Stark Law comes with far-reaching and expensive penalties in Charleston.
+Unlike the Anti Kickback Statute, which is a criminal statute, the Stark Act is a civil statute.
+Violating this comes with far-reaching and expensive penalties in Charleston.

-AKS and Stark Laws differ in several ways.
-For example, AKS covers all government-funded healthcare programs, while Stark Law is limited to Medicaid and Medicare.
+Anti Kickback laws and physician self-referral laws differ in several ways.
+For example, AKS covers all government-funded healthcare programs, while physician self-referral law is limited to Medicaid and Medicare.
 In addition, only physicians can violate the Stark Law, whereas anyone can violate AKS.

-The penalties for violating AKS versus violating Stark Laws are also different.
+The penalties for violating AKS versus violating Stark Law are also different.
 Violation of Anti-Kickback Statutes include fines of up to $25,000, jail sentences of up to five years, and exclusion from Medicare and Medicaid programs.
-A violation of Stark Laws, on the other hand, can lead to:
+A violation of physician self-referral law, on the other hand, can lead to:

 In either case, legal counsel is strongly advised when dealing with AKS or Stark Laws in Charleston.

-An attorney could help ensure that you never fall on the business end of Stark Law or Anti-Kickback Statute in Charleston.
+A Stark Law attorney could help ensure that you never fall on the business end of Anti-Kickback Statutes in Charleston.
 At Bill Nettles Law, a seasoned team of attorneys experienced in civil and criminal litigation helps physicians across South Carolina.

 Besides helping you mount a skilled and spirited defense during legal proceedings, a lawyer could help you comply with the spirit of the law.
 Exceptional legal advice is available for physicians in the Charleston area, so call today to get started.